blueSparrow2000/LDPC/README.md

 ## version history
 2025.06.24 Basic LDPC simulation without noise
-2026.07.03 Add small noise and sort dual vectors by reliability (if more dual vectors are found than n-k, we crop it) 2026.07.22 ~  2026.07.25 Progressive reconstruction implementation 2026.07.31 Column extraction method implementation 2026.08.13 ECO parallelism to full capacity
+2025.07.03 Add small noise and sort dual vectors by reliability (if more dual vectors are found than n-k, we crop it) 2025.07.22 ~  2026.07.25 Progressive reconstruction implementation 2025.07.31 Column extraction method implementation 2025.08.13 ECO parallelism to full capacity
+2025.08.17 Debug ECO for GERCE file
+2025.08.19 CSV file saver

 TODO
-Add gaussian noise and test
-Read the real codeword data and try to recover H matrix
+Read the real codeword data and try to recover H matrix Find optimal beta value

 ## License